hamza512b/ccube/README.md

 # Rotating Cube in terminal

-I have made this rotating cube from scratch, too learn more about C. I have always been facsinated by 3d computer graphics, which I usually do in Webgl and JavaScript.
+I have made this rotating cube from scratch, too learn more about C. I have always been fascinated by 3d computer graphics, which I usually do in WebGL and JavaScript.
 But since I am learning C, I tried to do this.

 # To run yourself